-The Unifund-insured vehicle had struck an ACE-insured car, which in turn struck the pedestrian.
-After the initial impact, the two cars had been propelled in different directions, but only the ACE-insured car came into contact with the pedestrian, who suffered injuries.
-The pedestrian claimed for accident benefits, which gave rise to the question of which vehicle had actually “struck” the pedestrian, within the wording of the relevant insurance policies.
-It was either the Unifund-insured vehicle, which had propelled the ACE-insured one into the pedestrian, or else the ACE-insured car, which actually injured him.
+The case involved a legal contest between two insurers Unifund and ACE stemming from an accident involving two cars and a pedestrian which collided.
+The Unifund-insured vehicle had struck an ACE-insured car which in turn struck the pedestrian.
+After the initial impact, the two cars had been propelled in different directions, but only the ACE-insured car came into contact with the pedestrian who suffered injuries.
+The pedestrian claimed accident benefits which gave rise to the question of which vehicle had actually “struck” the pedestrian within the wording of the relevant insurance policies.
+It was either the Unifund-insured vehicle, which had propelled the ACE-insured one into the pedestrian or the ACE-insured car which actually caused the injuries.

-After hearing the evidence and applying the “transmission of force” principle, an arbitrator ruled that Unifund should be liable for the injured pedestrian’s accident benefits, since its collision with the ACE-insured vehicle was what ultimately caused that latter car to strike and injure the pedestrian.
+After hearing the evidence and applying the “transmission of force” principle, an arbitrator ruled that Unifund should be liable for the injured pedestrian’s accident benefits since it was its insured vehicle with the ACE-insured vehicle and ultimately caused the ACE vehicle to injure the pedestrian.

-Unifund successfully appealed.
-The court agreed that the arbitrator had been wrong to have applied the “transmission of force” principle to impose liability on Unifund in these circumstances.
+Unifund successfully appealed and the court agreed that the arbitrator had been wrong to have applied the “transmission of force” principle to impose liability on Unifund in these circumstances.